 Transitioning to the new Aged Care Quality Standards

-Transition to the new Standards has begun.
-The Aged Care Quality and Safety Commission will commence assessment and monitoring against the new Standards from 1 July 2019.
+The transition to the new Aged Care Quality Standards has begun.
+From 1 July 2019, the Aged Care Quality and Safety Commission will commence assessment and monitoring against the new Quality Standards.
+Are you ready?

 Service providers are encouraged to use the transition period to:

 - identify and address areas for improvement in order for the new Standards to be met;

 - support their staff to understand the requirements of the new standards;

 - support care recipients and their families, carers and representatives to understand what the changes mean for them; and

 - align their system, policies and practices with the new standards.

 Watch this video on how your organisation can start preparing for the new Standards: